vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > Let not your heart be troubled: ye believe in God, believe also in me.
 In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, *I will come again, and receive you unto myself*; that where I am, there ye may be also.
 {% ct 'John 14:1-3' %}

 When Jesus speaks, His word cannot fail; it will be fulfilled.
-Just as light appeared when He said, “Let there be light,” in the same way we can be certain that Jesus is coming back for His people, simply because He said so.
+Just as light appeared when He said, “Let there be light,” we can be just as certain that Jesus is coming back for His people to take them to heaven with Him—simply because He said so.

 ## How will He come back?